turingschool/mod-0-curriculum/ft/be/testing.md

 ```
 <div class="s-card">
   <h3>Practice Reading Tests</h3>
   <p>Read the test in <a href="https://gist.github.com/ameseee/037a9d2f9bfcd7beee85b528785c0c1c" target="blank">this file</a> and write out a list of human-readable, clear directions you could read aloud to someone you are pairing with in order to pass the tests.
 One of the tests does push you to apply some learning that was not explicitly covered in this less - that was intentional!
-The goal is not to be perfect or perfectly correct; it's to push you to apply some other knowledge and possibly start a discussion with your peers.</p>
+The goal is not to be perfect or perfectly correct; it's to push you to apply some other knowledge and have a technical discussion with your partner.</p>
-  <p>Share what you come up with in a thread in your small group.
-If a thread hasn't been started for it, please start one!</p>
 </div>

 ## Check For Understanding

-There is not a formal Mod 0 Check For Understanding for Testing.
-Students are encourgaed to get more practice by starting the Mod 0 Extensions provided below.
+Each partner should complete this independently.
+It is ok to consult one another if needed!

+Create a new directory with `lib` and `test` directories inside.
+Use the test file that was provided in the previous activity, and write a class that satisfies those tests.
+Use your Git Workflow, make a GitHub repository and push your completed work up.

+Both partners should submit their repo to the submission form.

 ## Mod 0 Extensions